 If you are affected and do not wish to settle your tax affairs ahead of the Loan Charge implementation, you can choose not to contact HMRC and pay the Loan Charge (if the Judicial Review does not go ahead).

 Whether you choose to pay the Loan Charge and any penalties/interest associated depends on your circumstances, such as how long you were in the loan scheme, whether you colluded to avoid tax and whether the umbrella company you used to take loans still exists.
-It is still unknown how high the Loan Charge will be, but this likely depends on the amount in loans you took and how much tax was avoided.
+The problem with opting to pay the loan charge is that all the loans and payments you took will be lumped together and taxed under one rate, rather than the tax rates applicable at the time you used the loans.
+This will result in much higher payments than the tax that would be applied through settlement – plus additional interest and penalties.
+Is it worth taking a risk on the unknown?

 If you are affected by the 2019 Loan Charge and want to understand your options fully before making a decision, it is best to seek legal advice.